-As stated, one cannot totally rule out the possibility that Josephus himself drew the connection between the count of months and days of the Judean kings (Ant.
-10.143) and the other chronological traditions that reckoned the years from different events to the destruction of the First Temple.
-But, if this addition was indeed added by Josephus in all its appearances in Jewish Antiquities, he surely tried to say something.
-The uniqueness of this counting becomes evident by comparison to the destruction of the Kingdom of Israel.
-For this evet Josephus does not make use of the number of months and days (Ant.
-9.280), nor in relation to other events.
-It is especially important to note that Josephus brings the exact date of the beginning of the building of Solomon’s Temple.
-The date is the fourth year of Solomon in the second month which called the Iyar or Artemius (Ant.
+As stated, one cannot totally rule out the possibility that Josephus himself drew the connection between the calculation of the months and days of the Judean kings (Ant.
+10.143) and the other chronological traditions that reckoned the years from various events to the destruction of the First Temple.
+Nonetheless, if Josephus made this addition in each place it appears in the Jewish Antiquities, he was surely trying to say something.
+The uniqueness of this manner of counting becomes evident if we compare it to the destruction of the Kingdom of Israel.
+In the case of this event, Josephus neither uses the number of months and days (Ant.
+9.280), nor sets it in relation to other events.
+It is especially important to note that Josephus provides the exact date of the beginning of the construction of Solomon’s Temple: the fourth year of Solomon in the second month, which is called the Iyar or Artemius (Ant.
 8.61).
-Immediately after, Josephus lists the years that have passed between the Temple building and the following events: the Exodus, the coming of Abraham to the Land, the flood, the creation of Adam, and the kingdom of Hiram.
-In relation to all these, Josephus brings only the years.
-Hence, when Josephus is bothering and bringing many times and in various places in his book the number of months and days, he surely does so on purpose.
+Immediately afterwards, Josephus lists the years that passed between the building of the Temple and the following events: the Exodus, the coming of Abraham to the Land, the Flood, the creation of Adam, and the kingdom of Hiram.
+With relation to all these, Josephus provides only the years.
+Hence, when Josephus takes the trouble of mentioning the number of months and days many times and in various places in his book, he surely does so on purpose.

 If this is the case, however, Josephus must have been aware of the far-reaching significance of the linkage that he created.
-As stated above, since each of the events—the construction of the Temple, the coronation of the Judean kings, the Exodus, the Flood, and the creation of humankind—took place on different dates, then the expression “six months and ten days” in reference to each means that the reckoning begins at the start of the year, i.e., on Nisan 1.
-Thus, the destruction occurred on Tishre 10, Yom Kippur.
-In other words, irrespective of the origin of the tradition of months and days, by adding the count of months and days to each of the events relative to which the destruction of the First Temple is dated, Josephus —whether of his own invention or on the basis of other traditions—indicated that the destruction should be seen as having occurred on Yom Kippur.
+As stated above, since each of the events—the construction of the Temple, the coronation of the Judean kings, the Exodus, the Flood, and the creation of humankind—took place on a different date, the expression “six months and ten days” in the reference to each indicates that it has been reckoned from the beginning of the year, i.e., on Nisan 1.
+In such case, the destruction occurs on Tishre 10, Yom Kippur.
+In other words, irrespective of the origin of the tradition of months and days, by adding the count of months and days to each of the events relative to which the destruction of the First Temple is dated, Josephus —whether of his own accord or on the basis of other traditions—indicates that the destruction should be seen as occurring on Yom Kippur.

-This conclusion is problematic in two aspects.
-First, the implicit chronological assertion that the day of the destruction is also the holiest day is of religious significance which is very difficult to reduce.
-But in Josephus there is no indication that the day of destruction is indeed Yom Kippur, except the chronological aspect.
-Did this mean that Josephus, ignored or simply was not even aware of the possible implications of the chronology he wrote?
-Second, is it possible to bring other sources that linked the first destruction to Yom Kippur?
-The more we can offer a positive answer to the second question, the harder it will be to dismiss the first question on the grounds that Josephus was not at all aware of the meaning of his chronology.
-Therefore, we will open with the second question and then return to examine Josephus’ words regarding the destruction.
+This conclusion is problematic in two respects.
+First, the implicit chronological assertion that the day of the destruction is also the holiest day is of such religious significance that it would be very difficult to minimize.
+But aside from the chronological aspect, there is no indication in Josephus that the day of destruction did indeed fall on Yom Kippur.
+Does this mean that Josephus ignored or was simply unaware of the possible implications of the chronology he established?
+Second, is it possible to find other sources that link the first destruction to Yom Kippur?
+The more we can reply positively to this second question, the harder it will be to dismiss the first question on the grounds that Josephus was totally oblivious to the significance of his chronology.
+We will therefore begin with the second question, then return to examine Josephus’ words on the destruction.

 e.
 The Post-Sabbatical Year, the Jubilee, and rosh hashana